 Larger companies are required to appoint a rehabilitation and return to work coordinator.
 Return to work coordinators assist injured workers to remain at or return to work as soon as practicably possible after their injury and recovery.
 If your company has a return to work coordinator, they can assist you by coordinating your return to work and ensuring your responsibilities and tasks are manageable given your injury.

 It is important to note that only companies of a certain size (determined by the sum of the wages they pay annually) are required to appoint such coordinators.
-If you feel that your company should employ a coordinator but has not, you should seek legal advice as to your rights as an injured worker.
+If you feel that your company should employ a coordinator but has not, or they've even been reluctant to you starting the claim process, you should seek legal advice as to your rights as an injured worker.
 If you work for a small company and they are not required to appoint a return to work coordinator, you will need to manage contact with your employer yourself.
 It may be helpful to ask a friend or family member to help you keep track of things in case you find that this is too much given your injury.

 If you return to work and you are unable to perform many of the tasks or responsibilities you performed prior to your injury, your allied health provider (your physiotherapist or movement specialist) can implement a suitable duties plan.